PiotrStrzalka/PiotrStrzalka.github.io/_posts/2021-01-31-fdrive-system-overview.md

 I have made small table to compare controller candidates.

+VESC is a really powerfull platform in terms of software comparing to other solutions that you can find on the market.
+Configuration that you can do through dedicated PC and smartphone apps is quite extensive, but for me the real power lies is capability of writing own application on that platform.

 | Controller                        | Prons         | Cons  | Price |
 | -------------                     |:-------------:| :-----:| ------:|
 | **Generic BLDC<br>controller**    | easy access,<br> low price,<br> cheap, small | Too loud, Too much heat, closed source |   ~15$    |